aosmcleod/CoverizeJS/README.md

 ### Download

-Download the minified distribution file directly from this repository (singe .js file with embedded CSS).
+Download the minified distribution file directly from this repository's releases (singe .js file with embedded CSS).

 ### Local Installation